What Is Gum Disease?

 Bone loss on the x-rays along with pocket measurements that are higher than 3mm typically indicates the presence of gum disease.
-If we detect any areas of concern, Dr. LeQuang may recommend a non-surgical or surgical gum disease treatment to address your specific needs and stop the disease from worsening.
-Scaling and root planing, along with locally administered antibiotics, are often ideal for treating periodontitis while a surgical approach may be the best treatment plan for more advanced periodontitis cases.
+If we detect any areas of concern, our dentist may recommend a non-surgical or surgical gum disease treatment to address your specific needs and help stop the disease from worsening.
+Scaling and root planing, along with locally administered antibiotics, is often ideal for treating periodontitis while a surgical approach may be the best treatment plan for more advanced periodontitis cases.
 Gum recession is often an effect of gum disease.
 Once the periodontal condition is treated and under control, we will let you know if a gum graft procedure is recommenced to restore a receded gumline.
 Our team is experienced in helping patients reestablish a healthy smile after gum disease and is here to assist you and your loved ones in getting back to oral health.

-Adhering to an excellent home care routine and keeping up with cleaning visits as recommended by Dr. LeQuang is the best way to maintain your gum and bone health following treatment for periodontal disease.
+Adhering to an excellent home care routine and keeping up with cleaning visits as recommended by our dentist is the best way to maintain your gum and bone health following treatment for periodontal disease.
 Seeking treatment from a qualified team as early as possible can help minimize the amount of bone loss and damage to your overall health.
 Non-surgical and surgical procedures for gum disease each carry their own set of recovery instructions.
 Our team will let you know what to do after your procedure and give you tips on how to take care of your teeth and gums in the best possible way.

 While gum disease can be treated with effective procedures, it cannot be cured.
 Bi-annual dental cleanings are usually no longer enough to help manage a periodontal condition.
 The bacteria are known to cause disease typically grow at a faster rate after about three months.
-Dr. LeQuang will likely recommend a periodontal maintenance program once you have been treated for gum disease.
+Our dentist will likely recommend a periodontal maintenance program once you have been treated for gum disease.
 These visits replace your bi-annual cleanings and are usually scheduled every 3 – 4 months to help keep bacteria levels under control and from reinfecting your gum tissues.
 During these visits, we will provide a more in-depth cleaning, keep a close watch on your periodontal pockets, and treat any recurring areas of active periodontal infection.
 X-rays, exams, and periodontal measurements are also performed as needed when you are here for your periodontal maintenance appointments.

 Depending on your dental insurance plan, a portion of your periodontal disease treatment may be covered.
 A member of our staff will review your benefits coverage and let you know if there will be any out-of-pocket expenses.
 Gum disease is a common yet serious concern for many patients.
 At Made Ya Smile in Katy, TX, we want you to get the care you need for better overall health and will work with you to help you find a payment solution if you do not have insurance or have periodontal costs.
 We are happy to offer several easy payment options and can provide information on low- or no-interest payment options.

 Keep your gums and bone health and your smile in excellent shape with gum disease care from our Katy, TX facility.
-Dr. LeQuang and our team routinely screen for gum disease and can help you overcome the effects of this condition with effective treatment options.
+Our dentist and team routinely screen for gum disease and can help you overcome the effects of this condition with effective treatment options.
 Gum disease can lead to gum recession, bone loss, and even tooth loss if it is not addressed properly and may even impact your systemic health.
 If you have gums that bleed, bad breath, or other indications of gum disease, contact Made Ya Smile right away to make an appointment for your periodontal disease evaluation.